Table of Contents

 A good jewelry website, which entails a rich visual presentation, seamless web navigation, and meaningful overall experience, can help you convert those lost foot traffic to profitable online traffic.
-When they go to your website, may it be for product browsing only or with an intention to buy, your website must be able to understand your shoppers’ needs and make all these buying and product searching activities easier.
+When they go to your website, may it be for product browsing only or to buy, your website must be able to understand your shoppers’ needs and make all these buying and product searching activities easier.

 Additionally, just because you are not present in-store physically it doesn’t mean that you cannot be present online.
 Spend time answering questions from potential buyers across all platforms and really engage and interact with them.
-Work on building positive customer service experience.
-You will benefit from it without or without coronavirus outbreak.
+Work on building a positive customer service experience.
+You will benefit from it without or without a coronavirus outbreak.

-READ MOREWhat Makes a Good Jewelry Website
+What Makes a Good Jewelry Website

 4. Lastly, be human.
 Let them know you care

 Now, let’s all be realistic.
 With the “virus-infected” stock market, people might not be in the mood to buy jewelry items because of all the money they’ve lost.
-Do all the measures you can to keep your jewelry business afloat but don’t forget that everyone – including your potential shoppers – are having a difficult time right now.
+Do all the measures you can to keep your jewelry business afloat but don’t forget that everyone – including your potential shoppers – is having a difficult time right now.
 Avoid being too salesy.
 Stop and take time to acknowledge what is happening around the globe.
 They might have people in their lives that are trying to recover from the virus, you just don’t know.
 So, call your customers or send them a short email letting them know that you think and are concerned about them during this trying time.

 Other companies send out an email blast to their customers just to keep them informed of their continuity plans, assure them of their commitment not only to their customers but to the global community, and the measures they are implementing to provide a safe environment for their employees.
-If it is your intention to stop all deliveries and operations temporarily, especially if your government enforced a total lockdown, notify them and assure them that you will be back in service as soon as the lockdown is lifted.
+If you intend to stop all deliveries and operations temporarily, especially if your government enforced a total lockdown, notify them and assure them that you will be back in service as soon as the lockdown is lifted.
 Stay connected with your customers via your social media accounts and other digital channels.
 Keep communicating.